Pacencia Laurel: First Lady

 She held out both as first lady and mother to the nation during the dark days of the war.
 Laurel refused to live in Malacañang and opted for their family home in Paco, Manila.
 Like Mrs. Quezon, she involved herself in socio-civic and charitable activities.
 The best compliment paid her can be found in the dedication of her husband's book Bread and Freedom (1952) which states: "To my beloved and understanding wife, who shared uncomplainingly, all the hardships that are the lot of one who tries to serve the fatherland."

 In March 1945, President Laurel, together with his family, Camilo Osías, Benigno Aquino Sr., Gen. Tomas Capinpin, and Jorge B. Vargas, evacuated to Baguio.
 Shortly after the city fell, they traveled to Tuguegarao, where they embarked a bomber plane to Japan via Formosa (now Taiwan) and Shanghai, China.
-Her husband, while in Japan, issued an Executive Proclamation on August 17, 1945, which declared the dissolution of the Second Philippine Republic.
+Her husband, while in Japan, issued an Executive Proclamation on August 17, 1945 that declared the dissolution of the Second Philippine Republic.

-Her husband and son Jose III were later imprisoned in Japan from September 15, 1945, and would stay there until July 23, 1946.
+Her husband, son Jose III, and Aquino were subsequently incarcerated in Japan for collaboration with Imperial Japan, starting on September 15, 1945, and they remained there until July 23, 1946.
 Mrs. Laurel and her other children were then brought back home to Manila on November 2, 1945.